Heroin Addiction, Effects, Detox, & Recovery

 • Reduced risk of overdose-related death.

 Opioid treatment medications include methadone, buprenorphine/Suboxone, and naltrexone.
-Not all treatment programs will offer all MAT medications.
+Not all treatment programs will offer all medications for opioid use disorder (MOUD).

-Health insurance typically offers some coverage for addiction treatment.19 The Affordable Care Act (ACA) made addiction treatment one of the essential health benefits that most plans are required to offer.20
+Health insurance typically offers some coverage for addiction treatment.
+The Affordable Care Act (ACA) made addiction treatment one of the essential health benefits that most plans are required to offer.19,20